cilium/design-cfps/README.md

 The status of a CFP indicates its maturity.
 There are four different statuses that a CFP can have:

-1. Draft: A CFP in any form (Google doc, Github issue, ect.) that has not yet been merged into this repository.
+1. Draft: A CFP in any form (Google doc, HackMD, PR, ect.) with associated Github issue that has not yet been merged into this repository.

 2. Implementable: CFPs that have been approved by one committer and merged into